Author: Lem Chuck Moth

 The historical Records of Ayudhya

-Unlike the chronicles of northern Siam in which historical records provide continuos information from the formation of Xiang-Saen by King Sihanati until the advent of King Lawasangharatha, the records of pre-Ayudhya's period era in southern Siamese sources were virtually non existent.
+Unlike the chronicles of northern Siam in which historical records provide continuos information from the formation of Xiang-Saen by King Sihanati until the advent of King Lawasangharatha, the records of pre-Ayudhya's period era in southern Siam were virtually non existent.
 Like Sokhodaya, Ayudhya had no comprehensive chronicle written on its own account.
 Blamed on the invasion of Pagan in 1767, all Ayudhya's past records were assumed perished during its fall to the Burmese attack.
 As Ayudhya was sacked, destroyed and never been recovered again, the lost of its records was used to explain the discontinuance of the new Ayudhya court with the regional tradition.
 After the next establishment at Bangkok, efforts to retrieve back the past history had been handed on to members of a committee under the tutelage of the royal court (Notes: A court's member of the historical committee).
 It is said that many chronicles were then collected from many parts of the country and made available to the research groups (Notes: Ayudhya's record).
 Most of the records started the history from the King U-Tong's ascension to the Siam throne in 1350.
-Others contain some prior historical records connecting to Angkorean events of the pre-Ayudhya period.
-However the few historical facts that could be drawn from are of little historical value (Notes: Histoires des Thai, Ancienement appele Sajam).
+Others contain prior historical records connecting to the Angkorean backgrounds of pre-Ayudhya period.
+Nevertheless, scholars found that the few information that could be drawn from are of little historical value (Notes: Histoires des Thai, Ancienement appele Sajam).
 Their presentation about past connection with either the Northern Thai or Angkor's legacy is flurry and hardly proved.
 The story of Prah Ruang along with the formation of Sokhodaya is by far the most popular since it was interpreted as the formation of the first Tai State to be free from Angkor.
-The legend of Khun Borom became since a popular theme of modern Siamese scholars to connect the northern Siam people and culture to the Tai race of Central Asia.
+When compiling modern history of Thailand, Siamese scholars borrowed the Lao legend of Khun Borom and wrongly used it as a link connecting the people of Thailand to the Tai race of Yunnan.